Learn more about Lafayette Housing Authority.

-The Lafayette Housing Authority (LHA) Section 8 Housing Choice Voucher waiting list is currently open.
-Applications are being accepted on the first Wednesday of each month, since at least January, 2019, until further notice.
+The Lafayette Housing Authority Section 8 Housing Choice Voucher waiting list is closed.

-This waiting list has the following preferences: Live or Work Locally, Elderly, Disabled, Working/Employed, Victims of Domestic Violence, Displaced by Government Action, Displaced by Natural Disaster, and Referred by Local Assistance Program.
+This waiting list had the following preferences: Live or Work Locally, Elderly, Disabled, Working/Employed, Victims of Domestic Violence, Displaced by Government Action, Displaced by Natural Disaster, and Referred by Local Assistance Program.

 For more information, visit the LHA website.

-As of the most recent VMS report, Lafayette Housing Authority manages 1,215 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Lafayette Housing Authority manages 1,130 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 23% having issued approximately 55 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 26 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2 persons and has a household income of $11,925 per year.
 97% of households were very low income (VLI) and 76% were extremely low income (ELI).
 23% of households had wages as a major source of income, 0% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 70% of households had other income (Social Security, Disability or Pension) as their major source of income.